shahabty/depth-estimation/README.md

 ## Acknowledgments
-This implementation is based on official implementation of [Enforcing geometric constraints of virtual normal for depth prediction.](https://github.com/YvanYin/VNL_Monocular_Depth_Prediction).
+This implementation is partially based on official implementation of [Enforcing geometric constraints of virtual normal for depth prediction.](https://github.com/YvanYin/VNL_Monocular_Depth_Prediction).